Special Services and Opportunities

 Office Hours: M-F, 8am-5pm

-What is your major?
-What are you going to do when you graduate?
+What will I major in?
+What am I going to do when I graduate?
+Where will I work?
 These are big decisions a college student will need to make.
 Career Development is here to help you along the way from freshmen to graduate.
 We are here for you!
 Take advantage of these opportunities to “Make the Connection” with Career Development:

-· Career Assessment with www.MyPlan.com a web based system that is easy to use.
+· My Plan - (www.MyPlan.com ) web based career assessment system that is easy to use.
 Whether you are deciding/changing a major or narrowing your major career options, MyPlan should be in your plans.
 Call our office today and ask for the FREE code.

-· Career Counseling offers a one-on-one opportunity for you to have your MyPlan interpreted by a career professional and obtain direction with clear and practical decision making tools.
+· Career Counseling - a one-on-one opportunity for you to have your MyPlan interpreted by a career professional and obtain direction with clear and practical decision making tools.
 Call to schedule an appointment.

 · Lion Tracks (www.myinterfase.com/tamu-commerce/student ) is an online system that connects you to potential employers.
 You may search updated full-time, part-time, internship and co-op job opportunities.
 You may upload your resumes and cover letters.
 Employers may view your resumes and post their job announcements.
 Lion Tracks also features our upcoming calendar of events and job fair employer participant lists.

-Other student services offered by the students are lost and found, and a student information service.
-For fun, we have a recreation room equipment with pool tables, a student club, and the latest in electronic games.
-If you need a special gift, supplies, or books—the Campus Bookstore and Convenience Store is located there.
-A Food Court complete with Grill 151 and Einstein Brothers Deli are right across from the Student Club and next to the Campus Dining Room.
-If you need copies, printing, poster, specially imprinted gifts or awards, the Service Center is there to help you design and impress!
+The first floor features many services for the campus community, including lost and found and an information reception area.
+For fun, The Club provides nightly entertainment and hosts a recreation room with pool tables and the latest in electronic games.
+If you need a special gift, supplies, snacks, or books—the Campus Bookstore and Convenience Store is located there.
+A Food Court complete with Grill 151 and Einstein Brothers Deli are right across from The Club and next to the Campus Dining Room.
+If you need large-scale printing, posters, or specially imprinted gifts or awards, the Pride Shop is there to help you design and impress!

 University Institutional Advancement

 This division of the university serves as the creative force that articulates a passion for the University, inspiring others to be generous in their giving and loyal in their support.
 It includes three areas: development (fund raising), marketing communications (including KETR) and alumni relations.
-The division also provides mentoring and employment opportunities in each of its offices, depending upon available funding.
+Development

 The purpose of the Development Office is to acquire gifts for scholarships, endowments, fellowships, research, capital improvements, and other programs.
 This is achieved through solicitation of individuals, corporations and foundations, direct mail, employee gifts (Bridge Builders), as well as special campaigns.